 The Cotswold Line takes you from Honeybourne to Hanborough and into the heart of the Cotswolds.
-Take a break at the Wild Rabbit pub in the quaint village of Kingham, relax into a large leather chair in front of the fire and sample a beer from a local brewery.
+Take a break from cycling at the Wild Rabbit pub in the quaint village of Kingham, relax into a large leather chair in front of the fire and sample a beer from a local brewery.

-9. Best for the couple who love adventure
+9. Best bike ride for an adventure

 If you're up for exploring wild and beautiful countryside then the challenging Callander to Killin route is for you.
 Showcasing Scotland’s natural beauty, the route winds past waterfalls, glens, lochs and heather-clad mountains.

-10. Best for a trip abroad
+10. Best bike ride abroad